Phelan Segur

 2019 (barrel sample) 95p

 Tasted in June 2020.
-56% Cabernet Sauvignon, 42% Merlot, 2% Cabernet Franc, 14.5 alcohol.
+56% C. Sauvignon, 42% Merlot, 2% C. Franc, 14.5% alcohol.
 There is more Cabernet Sauvignon in 2019 than in 2018 (40%) and less Merlot (52%).
 You can taste the change in the blend proportions immediately!
 Aromatic cherries and blackcurrants in big numbers!
 Deep and big scaled nose, strong backbone, high complexity, and significant concentration.
 Large, very complex, big ripe tannins.
 A beast in ship clothes!
-Different than 2018, which was much more sheep clothes than the beast.
-Will it outperform 2018 vintage – I think it will!
+It was different than 2018, which was much more sheep clothes than the beast.
+Will it outperform the 2018 vintage?
+I think it will!

 2018 94-95p

 Tasted four times - last time in December 2020.
 Consistent notes.
-57% Cabernet Sauvignon + 43% Merlot.
+57% C. Sauvignon + 43% Merlot.
 Superb nose of grilled bacon and tobacco.
 Mighty wine with a velvety texture, silky fruit and tannin, splendid complexity, splendid structure, and long finish.
+This wine didn't lose a single "gram" of its spectacular showing from the barrel!
 Great effort for the vintage.
-Entirely on the level quality-wise with several Crus Classes!
-This is the first vintage of the new owner.
+It is entirely on the same quality level as several Crus Classes!
+This is the first vintage for the new owner.

 2017 (barrel sample) 92p

 Tasted in April 2018.
-Meaty wine with fine acidity and ripe fruit.
+It is a meaty wine with fine acidity and ripe fruit.
 Well-balanced, complex, and long finish.
 Splendid effort for the vintage.

 2016 (barrel sample) 92-93p

 Tasted in April 2017.
-Aromatic, delicious on the palate with tight structure and meaty finish.
+Aromatic, delicious on the palate, with tight structure and a meaty finish.
 Some elegance.
 Well-made.
 This wine will, for sure, perform even better in the bottle.

 2014 92p